-Set back from three heritage-listed buildings in Collins Street, collectively known as the Olderfleet Buildings, the 40 storey office tower rises in a configuration of smaller volumes that express the internal organisation of the building.
+Set back from three heritage-listed buildings in Collins Street, collectively known as the Olderfleet Buildings, the 38-storey office tower rises in a configuration of modules that express the internal organisation of the building.

-The resulting high-performance, thoughtful design will contribute a valuable asset to Melbourne’s workplace architecture
+The resulting high-performance, thoughtful design will be a valuable asset to Melbourne’s workplace architecture.

 The initial design for Olderfleet was the result of an internal design charrette, which produced four distinct concepts from Grimshaw's London, New York, Melbourne and Sydney offices.